This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Preheat the oven to 350°F.

-- Add the carrots, celery, and onion to the Dutch oven.
+- Cook the vegetables: Add the carrots, celery, and onion to the Dutch oven.
 Sauté the vegetables until they are softened and beginning to brown, 4-6 minutes.
 Add the garlic and stir.
 Cut off the stems of the parsley and set the leaves aside.
 Using butcher's twine, tie the parsley stems with the thyme sprigs.
 Place the bundle in the Dutch oven and let cook for 2-3 minutes.3 carrots, 2 ribs celery, 1 small onion, 3 cloves garlic, 2 sprigs fresh thyme, 1 bunch fresh parsley

-- Pour in the beef stock and place the roast in the stock.
+- Bake: Pour in the beef stock and place the roast in the stock.
 Cover the Dutch oven and place it in the preheated oven.
 Cook the roast until the meat is tender and easily pulls apart with a fork, 3 to 3 ½ hours.8 cups beef stock

 Video